juliesymons/juliesymons/docs/README.md

 recurrences fed back from the previous tick.
 From a functional point of view, these cannot be distinguished.
 The function consists of the field computation, which is stateless and propagates completely during the single tick.
-The sensors and the &lt;== operator, then, are nothing more than mechanisms for supplying the function with a new set of inputs during the next tick.
+The sensors and the `<==` operator, then, are nothing more than mechanisms for supplying the function with a new set of inputs during the next tick.
 Two things to keep in mind as you program are the
 following:

-(1) Make a concerted effort to not use feedback unless you need to
-    preserve some state through a Cog tick.
+1. Make a concerted effort to not use feedback unless you need to preserve some state through a Cog tick.

-(2) Explicitly and conceptually divide the computation into two
-    sequential parts: 1) a feed-forward pass of the model computation, 2) an update phase in which all feedback/recurrent variables are computed
+2. Explicitly and conceptually divide the computation into two sequential parts: 1) a feed-forward pass of the model computation, 2) an update phase in which all feedback/recurrent variables are computed

 6. Debugging
 ============